01-edu/public/subjects/compact.en.md

-## Compact
+## compact

 ### Instructions

-Write a function that will take a pointer to a array as parameter and overwrites any element that points to `nil`.
+Write a function `Compact` that takes a pointer to an array as parameter and overwrites any element that points to `nil`.

-- If you not sure what the function does.
-It exists in Ruby.
+- Hint: This fonction exists in Ruby.

-### Expected functions
+### Expected function

 ```go
 func Compact(ptr *[]string, length int) int {